malhotra2101/infinder/client/src/features/landing/README.md

 ### Cube
 A 3D cube component with interactive rotation and face detection.

-### ScrollRevealText
-Text animations that reveal on scroll.

-### MenuToggle
-Menu toggle component for navigation.

 ### About, Contact, Services, Showcase, Footer
 Section components for the landing page content.